e1miran/Now-Playing-Serato/docs/developers.rst

 To locally build and install **Now Playing**\ , you will need the following:

 #.
-Python for your operating system (3.9 or higher is recommended)
+Python for your operating system (3.9 or higher is required)
 #.
 Access to a development shell (e.g., /Applications/Utility/Terminal on OS X)
 #. ``git`` installed and working